FlipperCoin/AwesomeProgramExercise/README.md

 The solution contains a program that is already fully implemented, but not initiated.
 Your job is to fix that!

 ## Autofac Background
-If you didn't already, You should probably read through Autofac's [documentation](https://autofaccn.readthedocs.io/en/latest/getting-started/index.html) before starting the exercise
+If you haven't already, You should probably read through Autofac's [documentation](https://autofaccn.readthedocs.io/en/latest/getting-started/index.html) before starting the exercise

 ## Solution Overview
 The solution contains: